phaethonp/phaethonp.github.io/cv.md

 ### Phaethon Psichis

 Currently Working On:

-* **A professional social network:** Connecting skilled professionals with opportunities and clients.
+* **Wise Work: integrating payments and contracts into a virtual office space:** Connecting skilled professionals with opportunities and clients.
 Whether you're a freelancer, a consultant, or run a small office, there are numerous resources available to help you grow your business and client base.
 Create a virtual office in minutes, fix contracts, buy and sell services, pay and get paid securely. <br>

 * **Fork the Goverment:** An initiative to create tools for the Civil Society.
 The vision is to strengthen civil society by developing a Foundation Large Model for the Greek Language trained on Greek datasets.
 This project aims to provide tangible tech tools accessible to all, bridging the gap between high-level policy decisions and tangible benefits, and fostering active participation from citizens in both civic matters and the broader digital transformation.<br>